cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 - Open Kibana in your favourite browser: `http://localhost:5601`.
 When attempting to to access Kibana while it's starting, a message saying that Kibana is not ready yet will be displayed in the browser.
 Enhance your calm, give it a minute or two and then you are good to go.

-- In the first time we access Kibana, we'll see a welcome page.
+- In the first time you access Kibana, a welcome page will be displayed.
 Kibana comes with sample data in case we want to play with it.
-We will visualize our own data though.
-So click the _Explore on my own_ link.
+To explore the data generate by our applications, click the _Explore on my own_ link.

 ![Welcome page][img.screenshot-01]